ThibaudDauce/thibaud-dauce/posts/2015-11-07-live-without-flash.md

 title: Live without Flash
 ---

 Adobe Flash is awful.
 There are a lot of bugs and security problems with this software.
 Today, HTML5 is a good alternative but it requires a bit of setup.
-Some website still have video players in Flash and it's impossible to watch without.
+Some websites still have video players in Flash and it's impossible to watch without.

 What can we do?